 Peer mentors will help you in your first year.
 They are fellow students who can help you settle in and answer any questions you have.

-This course will prepare you for a wide range of career opportunities in accounting and finance roles across all business sectors.
+This course will prepare you for a wide range of accounting and finance roles across all business sectors.

-Recent graduates have secured roles in companies including Ernst and Young, KPMG, Mazars LLB, AXA, PwC, Capita Asset Services, and Deloitte, taking on roles such as:
+Recent graduates have secured roles in companies including Ernst and Young, KPMG, Mazars LLB, AXA, PwC, Capita Asset Services, and Deloitte.
+They took on roles such as:

 - business analyst